 Delicate and savory Oyster Mushrooms are a delicious addition to almost any plate!

 Mushrooms, garlic, and butter have a special way of complimenting one another in a pan.
-With a mild flavor and a delicate texture, oyster mushrooms in are fried until golden brown and smothered in delicious garlic and butter sauce.
+With a mild flavor and a delicate texture, oyster mushrooms are fried until golden brown and smothered in delicious garlic and butter sauce.

 What are Oyster Mushrooms?